ZacharyDonnelly/JavaScript-Notes/README.md

 ```
 # AJAX XHR & Fetch

+*The below XMLHttpRequests is not very used as of 2019 due to the introduction of Fetch, which I will describe

-Use XMLHttpRequest (XHR) objects to interact with servers.
+*Use XMLHttpRequest (XHR) objects to interact with servers.
 You can retrieve data from a URL without having to do a full page refresh.
 This enables a Web page to update just part of a page without disrupting what the user is doing.
 XMLHttpRequest is used heavily in AJAX programming.

-Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.
+*Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.

-If your communication needs to involve receiving event data or message data from a server, consider using server-sent events through the EventSource interface.
+*If your communication needs to involve receiving event data or message data from a server, consider using server-sent events through the EventSource interface.
 For full-duplex communication, WebSockets may be a better choice.

+*XMLHttpRequest()
+The constructor initializes an XMLHttpRequest.
+It must be called before any other method calls.
+Properties
+This interface also inherits properties of XMLHttpRequestEventTarget and of EventTarget.

+*XMLHttpRequest.onreadystatechange
+An EventHandler that is called whenever the readyState attribute changes.

+*XMLHttpRequest.readyState Read only
+Returns an unsigned short, the state of the request.

 # AJAX Jquery & Axios